obiwanjacobi/Zsharp/src/Zsharp/readme.md

 ## TODO

 - Check unit test coverage
-- rethink ResolveSymbols/ResolveTypes.
-Do these need to be separate or integrated?
-- Function overloading: need function parameter types for unique symbol name - not available during node building.
 - More tests on syntax errors (non-happy-flow).
 - Expression Operators may need to increase the resulting type (U8 * U8 = U16).
 - Remove parent from TypeReference and share instances (instead of copy).